Marcus Carr: College career

 Carr sat out one year due to NCAA transfer rules after his request for a waiver that would allow him to play immediately was denied.
 During the year off, he impersonated opposing guards like Carsen Edwards on the scout team.
 Carr scored 35 points on December 15, 2019 in a 84–71 win over third-ranked Ohio State.
 On January 15, 2020, Carr scored 27 points in a 75–69 win against Penn State.
-At the close of the regular season, Carr was named to the Third Team All-Big Ten by the media and was Honorable Mention All-Conference according to the coaches.
+At the close of the regular season, Carr was named third-team All-Big Ten by the media and was honorable mention all-conference according to the coaches.
 He averaged 15.4 points, 5.3 rebounds and 6.5 assists per game, setting a school single-season record with 207 assists.
 After the season, Carr declared for the 2020 NBA draft but did not sign with an agent.
 On August 1, he announced that he would withdraw from the draft and return to Minnesota for his junior season.

 In his junior season debut on November 25, 2020, Carr recorded 35 points, seven rebounds and four assists in a 99–69 win over Green Bay.
 On February 27, 2021, he scored 41 points in a 78–74 loss to Nebraska.
-Carr earned Third Team All-Big Ten honors as a junior after averaging 19.4 points, 4.0 rebounds and 4.9 assists per game.
+Carr earned third-team All-Big Ten honors as a junior after averaging 19.4 points, 4.0 rebounds and 4.9 assists per game.
 Following the season, he transferred to Texas.
-Carr was named to the Third Team All-Big 12 as a senior.
+Carr was named third-team All-Big 12 as a senior.
 He returned for his final season of eligibility and surpassed the 2,000 point mark early in the season.

 In his final season of eligibility, Carr started in all 38 of the games he played and averaged 15.9 points, 3.0 rebounds, and 4.1 assists per game in 33.9 minutes a game.
 Carr was named as part of the All-Big 12 Preseason Team, All-Big 12 First-Team, and Big 12 All-Tournament Team.
 At the end of the season, Carr declared for the NBA Draft.

 Professional career

+Phoenix Suns (2023)

 After going undrafted in the NBA draft, Carr signed with the Phoenix Suns as an undrafted free agent.
 Carr played 4 games for the Suns in the 2023 Summer League.
 He averaged 1.5 points, 1.5 rebounds, and 1.8 assists per game in 11.5 minutes a game.

+Aris Thessaloniki (2023)

 On August 3, 2023, Carr signed his first professional contract overseas with historic Greek club Aris Thessaloniki.
 Carr appeared in 10 games with Aris before parting ways in December 2023.
 He averaged 7.4 points, 1.4 rebounds, and 1.8 assists per contest in 22.4 minutes a game.

+Bnei Herzliya (2023–24)

 On December 14, 2023, Carr signed with Bnei Herzliya of the Israeli Basketball Premier League.
+He played and started in all 15 games, averaging 12.1 points, 2.9 rebounds, and 3.3 assists per game.